Regardless of what kind of medical practice you work in, improving the patient experience in healthcare is critical.

 An effective way to ensure everyone working at your practice is treating patients with respect is to hold regular customer service workshops.
-They will reemphasize your team’s commitment to the right kind of service.
-Given how busy medical facilities tend to be, you can conduct these workshops in waves, which ensures the office remains functional when it’s meant to be open, or outside of office hours.
+They will underscore how to improve the patient experience in a hospital.
+Given how busy medical facilities tend to be, you can conduct these workshops in waves, ensuring the office remains functional when it’s meant to be open or outside office hours.

 3. Take Advantage of Analytics

-While, traditional feedback provides some important insights regarding your office’s strengths and weaknesses, digging into data is a daunting task.
+While traditional feedback provides some important insights regarding your office’s strengths and weaknesses, digging into data is a daunting task.
 However, automated reports can sharpen those insights and lead to more effective solutions to improve the patient experience in healthcare.

-Consider what the Cleveland Clinic accomplished when it decided to use analytics to address the question of how to improve the patient experience.
+Consider what the Cleveland Clinic accomplished when it decided to use analytics to address the question of how to improve the patient experience in hospitals.
 As they began this endeavor, they knew they needed to improve their patient satisfaction scores, but they didn’t realize where exactly they were falling short.
-Their research suggested that patients were not only concerned about wait times, but also about receiving communication from staff and being treated with respect.
+Their research suggested that patients were not only concerned about wait times but also about receiving communication from staff and being treated with respect.

 “As result of our discoveries,” one researcher noted, “we piloted an initiative where everybody in the emergency department was taught to communicate with each patient during their wait.
 For example, the janitor sweeping the hallway near the patient might say, ‘I know you’ve probably been here a long time.
 Is there anything I can get you?’
 Patient experience scores suddenly went up.”

-The Cleveland Clinic learned a valuable piece of advice while improving the patient experience in healthcare that can be applied across many different industries: Though not every single problem can be fixed when running an office, identifying what matters most when it comes to patient/customer care makes a tremendous difference.
+The Cleveland Clinic learned a valuable piece of advice while improving the patient experience in healthcare that can be applied across many different industries: Though not every problem can be fixed when running an office, identifying what matters most when it comes to patient/customer care makes a tremendous difference.
 And the best way to accomplish that is by embracing analytics and reports.

 4. Embrace Shared Decision Making

 Although this is concerning, it shows people are more invested in their health.
-If doctors are willing to collaborate with their patients on choices, options, and decisions, it will play a part in improving the patient experience.
+If doctors are willing to collaborate with their patients on choices, options, and decisions, it will improve the patient experience in healthcare.